Dan is a licensed electrician and has been a homeowner for 40 years. He has nearly always done his own repair and improvement tasks.

-There are several products and manufactures that supply paint intended for bathtubs, tile, and sinks.
-Both one and two part epoxy paints can be used, and I would recommend the two part brush on epoxy paint even though it requires mixing two paints into one.
-Any leftover material will not be usable, but it is a small price to pay for a high quality job.
-The one pictured here, from Rust-Oleum, is the one used in this article, and I was very pleased with the result.
+Several products and manufacturers supply paint intended for bathtubs, tile, and sinks.
+You can use both one and two-part epoxy paints, and I would recommend the two-part brush-on epoxy paint even though it requires mixing two paints into one.
+Any leftover paint will not be usable, but it is a small price to pay for a high-quality job.
+I used paint from Rust-Oleum for this article, and I was very pleased with the result.

-While a spray can of epoxy paint is also available and might give a better, smoother surface, it will also be extremely difficult to clean up places where the spray breached or worked its way behind the masking material.
+While a spray can of epoxy paint is also available and might give a better, smoother surface, it would also be complicated to clean up places where the spray breached or worked its way behind the masking material.
 In addition, a spray requires a great deal more care in masking off areas that are not to be sprayed.

 Under no circumstances should you use regular paint (not made specifically for bathtubs) as they are simply not designed to stand up under constant water conditions.
-It is one thing to have paint that is occasionally rained upon, and quite another to have it underwater for long periods of time.
+It is one thing to have the paint occasionally rained on and quite another to have it underwater for long periods of time.

 How to Paint a Bathtub

 The first step is obviously to read the directions on your chosen paint.
-A two part paint will require mixing the two parts into one container while a one part will not.
+A two-part paint will require mixing the two parts into one container while one part will not.

 My Personal Experience in Painting a Bathtub with Epoxy Paint

 My own paint job turned out very well, with no runs or streaks.
-The paint was very smooth and it was hard to tell it had been painted at all.
-I also painted a small bathroom sink at the same time with the only problem there being that my brush was really too large.
+The paint was very smooth, and it was hard to tell it had been painted at all.
+I also painted a small bathroom sink simultaneously, with the only problem there being that my brush was really too large.
 Nevertheless, it also turned out well.
-I did wait a week before using the bathtub or sink even though the instructions did not indicate that it was necessary to wait that long.
-As I have another bathroom available, it was not a particular hardship and I felt the it wasn't worth any risk at all of peeling the paint up prematurely.
+I did wait a week before using the bathtub or sink, even though the instructions did not indicate that it was necessary to wait that long.
+As I have another bathroom available, it was not a particular hardship, and I felt it wasn't worth any risk at all of peeling the paint up prematurely.

 That work was done nearly 10 years ago, and I am just now seeing some chipping and peeling of the paint.
-One very large spot in the bathtub has chipped off, along with a couple of very small areas as well as a couple of small chips in the sink.
+One huge spot in the bathtub has chipped off, along with a couple of tiny areas, as well as a couple of small chips in the sink.
 It has actually lasted longer than I expected it to, and I plan on re-painting the bathtub.
-The sink, being more difficult to get a good job in and much cheaper and easier to replace, will probably be replaced in the near future along with the countertop.
+The sink, being more difficult to get a good job in and much cheaper and easier to replace, will probably be replaced soon along with the countertop.

-Overall, with the understanding that the paint will not last forever and will need to be redone some time in the future, I found that painting was a good alternative to replacing.
+Overall, with the understanding that the paint will not last forever and will need to be redone sometime in the future, I found that painting was a good alternative to replacing it.

 Questions & Answers